Corporate governance is the key to safeguard minority shareholder rights

 The responsibilities are myriad and include the mandate for the board of directors to steer the company while maintaining good corporate governance.

-The board members should understand their responsibility towards all the stakeholders of the company and should try to cooperate and work together with them for the development of the organisation.
+The board members should understand their responsibility towards all the stakeholders of the company and should try to cooperate and work together with them for the development of the z.

-The board of directors also have the additional responsibility of trying to align the interests of all stakeholders towards common goals.
+The board of directors also has the additional responsibility of trying to align the interests of all stakeholders towards common goals.

 Responsibilities also include the role of shareholders to appoint a non-partisan board of directors and auditors to oversee the checks and balances at their enterprise.

 Responsibilities include the task of auditors to check for aberrations and conformity to stated objectives and processes at a company.

 Of course, corporate governance is not a voluntary system that companies can opt-in.
 They are legally bound to adhere to many of its regulations.